sara-service/DSpace-Setup/README.md

 Please type the mail address, name, surname and password.
 It will send no email as the admin user is written to the DB directly.

-### Adapt dspace configuration to alternate host name
+### Adapt dspace configuration to an alternate host name

 The prepared dspace configuration files use `devel-dspace.sara-service.org` in `local.cfg`.
 Replace it: